NaturalCycles/dependency-check/README.md

 # Dependency Checker

-Analyze your NPM and JAVA dependencies that your project depends on.
+Analyze NPM and JAVA dependencies that your project depends on.
 Quickly view a list of open issues and aggregated data for each open-source package.

 Check [this link](https://depchecker.com/blog/analyze-project-deps/) for more information on how packages are analyzed.